apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-AUP.md

 ### LDAP

 Alternatively, CAS can be configured to use LDAP as the storage mechanism.
 Upon accepting the policy, the result will be stored back into LDAP and remembered via the same attribute.
 Support is enabled by including the following dependency in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-aup-ldap" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#ldap-1).
+{% include {{ version }}/ldap-configuration.md configKey="cas.acceptable-usage-policy.ldap[0]" %}

 ### MongoDb

 CAS can be configured to use a MongoDb instance as the storage mechanism.
 Upon accepting the policy, the adopter is expected to provide a collection name where the decision is kept and the document is assumed to contain a `username` column as well as one that matches the AUP attribute name defined.

 Support is enabled by including the following dependency in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-aup-mongo" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).
+{% include {{ version }}/mongodb-configuration.md configKey="cas.acceptable-usage-policy" %}

 ### Redis

 CAS can be configured to use a Redis instance as the storage mechanism.
 Decisions are mapped to a combination of CAS username and the designated AUP attribute name.

 Support is enabled by including the following dependency in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-aup-redis" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).
+{% include {{ version }}/redis-configuration.md configKey="cas.acceptable-usage-policy" %}

 ### CouchDb

 CAS can be configured to use a CouchDb instance as the storage mechanism.
 Upon accepting the policy, the adopter is expected to provide a collection name where the decision is kept and the document is assumed to contain a `username` column as well as one that matches the AUP attribute name defined.

 Support is enabled by including the following dependency in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-aup-couchdb" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).
+{% include {{ version }}/couchdb-integration.md configKey="cas.acceptable-usage-policy" %}

 ### Couchbase